vdclab/vdclab-wiki/AACompIdent.md

 ## Notes from the user
 - This tool is meant for analysis of proteins for which the sequence is not already known
 - User must provide a lot of information: PI, MW, Amino acid composition (in molar percentage), species, and separate information for a calibration protein
+- Can sometimes allow the identification of gene from an old pre-genomic paper.

 ## Ease of use
 > this tool is not easy to use due to the amount of prior knowledge the user needs before they can make use of the tool.